bebill88/GMU-ABM-RDTE/README.md

 ## Data Collection Strategy

-The data collection strategy for the RDT&E transition simulation begins with constructing a comprehensive, schema-driven representation of the Defense and Intelligence RDT&E ecosystem, using publicly available NDAA language, Defense Appropriations Act tables, and R-1/R-2 justification documents as the authoritative foundation.
-The initial phase leans on a large set of realistic, structurally accurate synthetic entries that mirror how DoD and IC programs are organizedâcapturing Budget Activity codes, Program Element identifiers, mission focus areas, authority alignments, labs or contractors, team structures, technical maturity, and transition-relevant risk attributes.
-This simulated dataset delivers the diversity and coverage needed to prototype and validate the core agent-based model (ABM) behavior before real program data is introduced.
+- We build a comprehensive picture of the Defense and Intelligence RDT&E ecosystem by normalizing NDAA language, Defense Appropriations Act tables, and R-1/R-2 justification documents into a canonical schema.
+The initial phase relies on synthetic, structurally accurate entries so we can calibrate the agent-based model before real programs are introduced.

-The second phase layers in targeted âR-1 liteâ ingestion, replacing a subset of synthetic entries with true program records sampled across Services and Agencies to improve fidelity where it matters mostâparticularly for mission-critical areas like ISR, cyber, space sensing, hypersonics, EW, and CBRNE.
-Each real-world entry is mapped into the established schema, with funding history, program stage, and technical descriptions extracted directly from R-1/R-2 documentation to calibrate maturity, risk scores, and cross-domain dependencies.
-As the model matures, the process expands into domain-focused ingestion (e.g., all missile defense or autonomy programs), enabling partial but meaningful grounding of the simulated portfolio in real fiscal and developmental structures.
+- The second phase stitches in targeted R-1-lite records, substituting synthetic placeholders with sampled programs across Services and Agencies (ISR, cyber, hypersonics, EW, CBRNE, etc.) for higher-fidelity coverage.
+Real entries are mapped with funding history, stage, and maturity context directly from those documents.

-Throughout, metadata flags track the provenance of each rowâdistinguishing synthetic placeholders, estimated values awaiting R-1 validation, and fully ingested program elementsâto keep data hygiene transparent and support sensitivity analysis.
-This staged approach lets the ABM evolve from a conceptually rich but synthetic environment into a calibrated simulation that reflects true transition dynamics while preserving the flexibility to deepen fidelity incrementally as additional R-1/R-2 data is incorporated.
+- Metadata flags keep provenance visible (synthetic placeholder, R-1 pending, fully ingested), so analysts can surface sensitivity and hygiene for each row.
+- The ingestion pipeline converts R-1 exhibits, R-2 Justification Books, NDAA line tables, and Defense Appropriations Act summaries into structured rows that define program identifiers, PE numbers, appropriations, BAs, mission domains, authority alignments, execution organizations, maturity indicators, and dependencies.

 ---

 ## Technical Data Ingestion Workflow (RDT&E to ABM)

-The data ingestion pipeline converts raw RDT&E program documentationâprimarily R-1 budget exhibits, R-2 Justification Books, NDAA line-item tables, and Defense Appropriations Act summariesâinto structured, simulation-ready entities for the ABM.
+The data ingestion pipeline converts raw RDT&E program documentation-primarily R-1 budget exhibits, R-2 Justification Books, NDAA line-item tables, and Defense Appropriations Act summaries-into structured, simulation-ready entities for the ABM.
 The workflow begins by establishing a canonical schema that normalizes attributes across DoD, Defense Agencies, Intelligence Community elements, and dual-use programs, defining unique program identifiers, PE numbers, appropriations, Budget Activity codes, mission domains, authority alignments, execution organizations, technical maturity indicators, and dependency relationships.

 1. **Source Acquisition & Parsing**
    R-1/R-2 PDFs are pulled from official `.mil`, comptroller, or congressional sites, converted to machine-readable text (with OCR where necessary), and segmented into document fragments that isolate PE titles, BA classification blocks, funding tables, program descriptions, milestone schedules, and contractor/lab references.
 Every fragment is stored with timestamped version control for traceability.